-Shawbrook takes its responsibility as a lender seriously so we apply a stressed LIBOR rate when calculating affordability.
+Shawbrook takes its responsibility as a lender seriously so we use a stressed rate when calculating affordability.

 Yes.
 We understand how important it is for you to manage your monthly incomings and outgoings and are happy to help by changing your payment date for you, as long as the change doesn't extend the overall term of your loan.